 You may wonder what type of treatment is involved for spinal decompression in Layton, UT, or you may have questions about the procedure.
 Below, we have compiled a list of questions and answers for your information.
 We hope you will allow Health & Wellness Clinic to take care of your total health!

 What is spinal decompression?

 Spinal decompression is a non-surgical treatment to help in the management of serious lower back pain with or without leg pain or neck pain with or without arm pain.
 It can relieve pain associated with bulging or herniated discs, degenerative discs, facet (joint) syndrome, sciatica, and headaches.
-A spinal decompression machine gently distracts the spine by reducing pressure on sensitive tissues, and promotes blood and fluid flow into the disc to bring about a faster, natural healing.
+A spinal decompression machine gently distracts the spine by reducing pressure on sensitive tissues and promotes blood and fluid flow into the disc to bring about faster, natural healing.

 Is decompression different than regular traction?

-The computerization of a spinal decompression machine is the key to a more effective treatment than with regular traction.
+The computerization of a spinal decompression machine is the key to more effective treatment than regular traction.
 Decompression works by varying the pull throughout your treatment, eliminating muscle guarding that occurs with regular traction.
 This then leads to a greater decompression (lowering of the pressure) within the disc, thus causing increased blood and fluid flow into the disc, and promoting faster healing.

 How does a lowered disc pressure help heal an injured disc?

-Some research has shown that spinal decompression can lower the disc pressure into the negative numbers and create a vacuum.
+Some research has shown that spinal decompression can lower the disc pressure to negative numbers and create a vacuum.
 Protruding or herniated material can then be pulled back into the disc, ultimately removing pressure on the nerves and speeding up the healing process.
 Discs normally have a poor blood supply.
 Spinal decompression pulls more blood (therefore more nutrients and oxygen) into the discs and allows the cells to work more effectively in the healing process.

 Are there any studies documenting the effectiveness of this kind of treatment?